Last Updated on by mitchrezman

-For the best effects please place the lamp light as close to the top of the birdcage as possible without the bird being able to reach it for safety sake.
+For the best effects please place the clamplight as close to the top of the birdcage as possible without the bird being able to reach it for safety’s sake.

 To help with creating a hormone problem-free environment, set the lamp on a timer 12 hours on and 12 hours off which will maintain even hormone levels so your bird does not build a nest, masturbate or lay eggs.

-We currently have our aviary on timers set to 7:30 am to 7:30 pm.
+We currently have our aviary on timers set to 7:30 am to 7:30 pm ~ check the video below.

 Replace the bulb once a year as the effects will diminish over time.
 We do have replacement bulbs available.